-New Yorker staffer and investigative narrative nonfiction writer, Patrick Radden Keefe, is the author of the New York Times best-selling book Say Nothing: A True Story of Murder and Memory in Northern Ireland, a stunning, intricate narrative about a notorious killing in Northern Ireland during the Troubles and its devastating repercussions.
+New Yorker staffer and investigative writer, Patrick Radden Keefe is the author of three books including the New York Times best-selling book Say Nothing: A True Story of Murder and Memory in Northern Ireland.
+The book is a stunning, intricate narrative about a notorious killing in Northern Ireland during the Troubles and its devastating repercussions.
+Keefe is also behind the new podcast, Wind of Change, about the wild story behind the classic metal ballad.

 Patrick Radden Keefe is a staff writer at The New Yorker and an Eric and Wendy Schmidt Fellow at the New America Foundation.
 Besides the best-selling Say Nothing, Keefe is the author of two other books: The Snakehead: An Epic Tale of the Chinatown Underworld and the American Dream and Chatter: Dispatches from the Secret World of Global Eavesdropping.